Please enter your email in order to download this publication.

 Proving Experiences both assess the manager and allow them to demonstrate the potential to move to more challenging roles.
 (NOTE: The map shown is an example.
 Experience Maps should be customized for your organization.)

 Companies are finding that Experience Maps make it easier to plan and manage career growth.
-At Parsons, a $3B+, 10,000 employee, global engineering firm, talent executive Sherryl Stalinski first advanced the concept in 2012.
+At Parsons, a $3B+, 10,000 employee, global engineering firm, then-talent executive Sherryl Stalinski first advanced the concept.

 “We had 17 different versions of development templates and IDPs were largely focused on training,” says Stalinski.
 “We needed a more effective way to grow project managers (many of whom manage $100MM+ assignments) and high potential talent.”